- Religion and Philosophy»

 - Christianity, the Bible & Jesus

 We judge people every day.
-We state our judgment (opinion, same thing) on their appearance, their behavior, their choices, their speech and so on.
+We state our judgment (opinion) on their appearance, their behavior, their choices, their speech and so on.
 Judging is so commonplace that sometimes we pride ourselves on being good at it, when truly we are all capable of poor judgment.

 However, since we must judge, let us apply the proverb, “Whatever is worth doing is worth doing well.”
 We want to put forth our best effort in judging the men who ask to date our daughters, the women who befriend our brothers, the neighbors who bring gifts for our children, the politician who campaigns for our vote.
 We judge constantly without being aware.

 Here are six great Bible verses quoted from the New Living Translation which will help us improve our judging skills.
 They're necessary especially for those whose opinion is often sought by trusting relatives and friends.

 How often during the day do you take the judge's seat?

 I believe in your commands; now teach me good judgment and knowledge (Psalm 119:66).

 What does it say about individuals who pray to God for wisdom (good judgment) before undertaking the task of judging?
 Rather than develop a sense of self-importance or a know-it-all posture, such persons open up themselves for supernatural input into their mental process.

 Since we are faced with the opportunity to judge several times a day, sometimes even caught off guard, it is wise to include this prayer in our daily morning meditations.

 (2) Judge Yourself First